Labirintami/doc/docs/treegrid/api/treegrid_height_config.md

 title: height
 ---

-@short:
-sets the height of a grid
+@short: sets the height of a grid

-@type: number
+@signature: height?: number;

 @example:
 var grid = new dhx.Grid("grid_container", {